Documentary editing

-Documentary editing is a branch of archival science involving the publication of documents selected from historical archives.
-A documentary editor selects documents from archival sources and then annotates the documents to add context.
-The documents are then published, serving as primary source material for researchers unable to visit the archives.
+Documentary editing is a process involving the publication of documents, selected from archives, museums, libraries and other institutional or private collections.
+A documentary editor selects documents and also annotates them to add context.
+The documents are then published, serving as primary source material for researchers.
+Documentary editing thus enables scholars, journalists and other researchers and interested readers to approach and analyze the contents of documents, without visiting them directly in institutional or private collections.

+The specific editorial methodologies for various types of documents are developed and defined by archival science and other auxiliary sciences of history.

 Terminology

 The term documentary editing is often confused with the editing of documentary films.
 Mary-Jo Kline, the author of a key introductory book on the subject, remarked that she once found her treatise in the "movies and film" section of the bookstore.

 Documentary editing grew out of the related field of scholarly editing.
 Documentary editors support historic scholarship by editing archival primary sources, whereas scholarly editors can support a broader range of disciplines using a wider variety of sources.
 Some editing projects overlap both terms, especially those related to literary analysis, which can involve both genetic editing of a literary work, and the documentary editing of associated primary sources.